Dulci-More: Folk & Traditional

 produce different sounds.

-If you
+If

-along with the melody line if you prefer that style of playing.
-As you do this,
+standard notation along with the melody line if you prefer that style of

-you will recognize several patterns for your left hand that will be used
+playing.
+As you do this, you will recognize several patterns for your left hand

-regularly, and playing melody with chords will become natural and easy with
+that will be used regularly, and playing melody with chords will become natural

-idea of how these two tunings compare and to let people realize that the two
+an idea of how these two tunings compare and to let people realize that the two

 tunings can be played simultaneously by two players since they are both in the